By his own decision, director Jaime Osorio Márquez dies

-On December 23rd, Jaime Osorio Marquez He decided to stop fighting the cancer he suffered for twelve years, according to the viewer in the Colombian newspaper, and, making use of his right to a dignified death, he requested euthanasia, according to local media.
-Even the producer and close friend of the film director, Jorge Forero, He dedicated a message where he mentioned what happened.
+On December 23rd, Jaime Osorio Marquez He decided to stop fighting the cancer he suffered for 12 years, according to the viewer in the Colombian newspaper, and, making use of his right to a dignified death, he requested euthanasia, according to local media.
+Even the producer and close friend of the film director Jorge Forero He dedicated a message to him where he mentioned what happened.

 They both worked on the movie Monster, which was left unfinished by the late filmmaker, who was originally from Cali.